-- This contest is open to all eligible Niobrara County 4-H and Rawhide FFA members. - 2.
-Animals must fall under one of the following options: - a.
-Be born and raised by a Niobrara County Producer and purchased by a Niobrara County 4-H member or Rawhide FFA member. - Be born and raised by a Niobrara County 4-H member or Rawhide FFA member. - Considerations may be made for those 4-H/FFA members not residing within the boundaries of Niobrara County by consultation with the 4-H Educator or FFA Advisor and the Niobrara County Fair Board. - 3.
-Members must designate animals intended for this contest at County weighing and tagging and turn in the Contest Agreement. - 4.
-Purchased and/or contestant raised animals must be fed by the contestant from time of 4-H/FFA Ownership Deadlines. - 5.
-Members wanting to participate in this contest must sign up for the class through the fair entry system and must be completed when fair entries are due. - 6.
-Niobrara Born and Raised Contest is available to Beef, Goat, Swine, Sheep and Poultry. - Animals must make the minimum weight according to the Niobrara County Fair Market Show rules, meet all other Niobrara County Fair entry criteria and must compete in the regular Niobrara County Fair market class. - 8.
-This is a Niobrara County contest only, winning this class does not make the contestant eligible for any State Fair contests. - 9.
+- B. Be born and raised by a Niobrara County 4-H or Rawhide Member. - 3.
+Members must designate animals intended for this contest at County weighing and tagging and turn in the contest agreement. - 4.
+Purchased and/or contestant raised animals must be fed by the contestant from time of 4-H/FFA ownership deadlines. - 5.
+Members wanting to participate in this contest must sign up for the class though The fair entry system and must completed when fair entries are due. - 6.
+Niobrara Born and Raised Contest is available to Beef, Sheep, Goat, Swine and Poultry. - 7.
+Animals must make the minimum weight according to the Niobrara County Fair Market rules, meet all other Niobrara County Fair entry criteria and must Compete in the regular Niobrara County Fair Market Class. - 8.
+This is a Niobrara County contest only.
+Winning this class does not make the contestant Eligible for any State Fair contest. - 9.
 The Niobrara Born and Raised contest will follow the Market Show. - 10.
-Placings will be given to Grand and Reserve. - 11.
-If found that the member has been deceitful in any part of the contestant agreement concerning the animal's origins, the member is no longer eligible for future Niobrara County Born and Raised Contests.
+Placings will be given to Grand and Reserve champions. - 11.
+If found that the member has been deceitful in any part of the contestant agreement Concerning the animals origins, the member is no longer eligible for future Niobrara County Born and Raised Contests.